The Ponderings of Yaj Ekim

 Wearing simple attire, living in caves or modest shelters.

-Hunting, fishing, gathering, harvesting;
+Hunting, fishing, gathering, harvesting.

-Consuming whatever the world about you offered.
+Consuming whatever the niche about you offered.

 Gazing up at the boundless unknown in wonder, perhaps in dread.

-Weaving stories; establishing traditions, rituals, customs; creating myths, legends, gods.
+Weaving stories, establishing traditions, rituals, customs; creating myths, legends, gods.

 The prehistoric etchings of what we vainly call the modern, civilized world,